verrazzano/docs/content/en/docs/applications/kubernetes/auth_policy.md

 ---
 title: "Authorization Policy"
-description: "Learn about authorization policy"
+description: "Learn about authorization policies"
 weight: 4
 draft: false
 ---

 An authorization policy enables access control on workloads in the mesh.
-Authorization policy supports both allow and deny policies.
-In the following example, authorization policy allows access from the listed service accounts that can access the Hello Helidon Greet application.
+Also, an authorization policy supports both allow and deny policies.
+In the following example, the authorization policy allows access from the listed service accounts that can access the Hello Helidon Greet application.

 {{< clipboard >}}
 <div class="highlight">